Housing Disrepair Claims

 Asbestos can cause respiratory illnesses such as mesothelioma, pleural plaques and asbestosis.
 You should not be exposed to asbestos as a tenant.
-If your rental property is found to contain asbestos, your landlord is responsible for its safe removal.
+If your rental property is found to contain asbestos, your housing association or council is responsible for its safe removal.

 Broken bathroom fittings

-A landlord is responsible for the upkeep of sanitary fittings such as basins, sinks, baths, toilets and their pipework.
+A housing association or council is responsible for the upkeep of sanitary fittings such as basins, sinks, baths, toilets and their pipework.
 If you do not have a properly functioning toilet, sink, bath or shower then your landlord is legally obliged to carry out a repair.

 Broken or rotten windows and doors

 Broken or rotten windows and doors can compromise your safety, potentially allowing others to gain entry.
 It can also lead to insect infestations and the onset of mould and dampness.
-If a window or door in your rental property is broken or rotten, you should tell your landlord immediately.
-If your landlord does not do anything about it, you could have grounds for a claim.
+If a window or door in your rental property is broken or rotten, you should tell your housing association or council immediately.
+If your housing association or council does not do anything about it, you could have grounds for a claim.